-A Memorandum of Understanding (MoU) was signed with the LIGO/Virgo consortium to participate to the electro-magnetic follow-up campaign of GW signals until 25 August 2017 (i.e., up to the end of the LIGO/Virgo observing run called "O2").
+A Memorandum of Understanding (MoU) was signed with the LIGO/Virgo consortium to participate in the electro-magnetic follow-up campaign of GW signals until 25 August 2017 (i.e., up to the end of the LIGO/Virgo observing run called "O2").
 Since the third LIGO/Virgo observing run ("O3") GW triggers are public, and such events are thus open for INTEGRAL observing proposals.
-Note that the fourth LIGO/Virgo observing run (O4") is expected to start in the second half of 2022.
+The LIGO-Virgo-KAGRA (LVK) Collaboration began the fourth observing run ("O4") on 24 May 2023 to last 20 months, including up to two months of commissioning breaks.